 Questions About Health Effects

-- Checking the label before you buy - If you see a cautionary notice, understand that this material will become a household hazardous waste if not used up properly.
+Check the label before you buy - If you see a cautionary notice, understand that this material will become a household hazardous waste if not used up properly.

-- Using the product as the manufacturer instructs - Companies are required to test their products to comply with federal regulations.
+Use the product as the manufacturer instructs - Companies are required to test their products to comply with federal regulations.
 Directions should be followed to get maximum benefit from the products you use without compromising your safety.

-- Buying only what you need - Some products cost more to dispose than they do to purchase.
+- Buy only what you need - Some products cost more to dispose than they do to purchase.
 So use forethought when purchasing products that may be costly for you or your community to dispose.

-- Storing products safely - Children, pets, and others may accidentally injure themselves if products are not safely stored.
+- Store products safely - Children, pets, and others may accidentally injure themselves if products are not safely stored.
 So make sure these types of materials are stored according to manufacturer instructions, out of harm's way.
 If you have questions about proper handling of household hazardous waste, contact your County Recycling and HHW Coordinator, wastewater treatment plant or department of public works.

 - Acids/Bases - Materials like muriatic acid, battery acid, trisodium phosphate and swimming pool chemicals can readily burn skin.
 See the lists/directories at the top of this page for collection options for corrosive materials.

 - Aerosol Cans – Many products are delivered in aerosol cans.
 Aerosol cans are used to deliver cooking sprays, degreasing materials, lubricating materials, and even medications.
 Aerosol cans often contain materials that are ignitable, corrosive, and toxic.
 When compacted, aerosol cans can also present an explosion hazard.
 Check with your local recycler to see if they accept empty aerosol cans without hazardous materials.
 If they don’t, see the lists/directories at the top of this page for additional aerosol can collection options near you.

 - Antifreeze – Antifreeze is a mixture of water, coolant, and additives.
 It is used to protect engines and other equipment from overheating and corroding.
 It also protects engines from freezing in low temperatures.
 If you maintain your personal vehicles, boats, or home solar collectors, you may have waste antifreeze.
 Waste antifreeze when ingested can harm the kidneys, nervous system, lungs and heart.
 See the lists/directories at the top of this page for antifreeze collection options near you.

 - Foam Food Containers and Packing Materials – Foam food containers or packing materials are made from polystyrene.
 Like plastic, they are not biodegradable.
 Where available recycling clean foam containers is encouraged.
 See the Home for Foam map of foam recycling drop of programs to find recycling locations near you.

 - Gasoline and Other Solvents – Gasoline and other fuels are ignitable and toxic.
 So are most solvents.
 Breathing even small amounts of vapors can cause nose and throat irritation, breathing difficulties, headache, dizziness, nausea, vomiting, and confusion.
 See the lists/directories at the top of this page for options to recycle gasoline and solvents.

 - Light Bulbs - Compact fluorescent lights (CFLs), traditional fluorescent bulbs, green tip fluorescent bulbs, light emitting diode bulbs, and high intensity discharge lamps are a popular way to reduce energy use, but may include toxic materials like mercury, lead, and arsenic.
 See the lists/directories at the top of this page for options to recycle light bulbs.
 For information about how to respond to a mercury spill in your home, see Michigan.gov/Mercury and the "Mercury Spill Quick Guide" and "How to Clean Up a Broken CFL."

 - Medications - Medications are biologically active chemicals.
 When not secured and taken as directed, they can be toxic and addictive.
 Medications should be stored in their original containers in a secure manner, so they are not easy to access.
 When they are no longer needed, they should be disposed through a household take back program where possible.
 Search the EGLE interactive map to locate controlled substance, solid medication and liquid medication collections across Michigan.
 To determine if your medication is a controlled substance, please see this list.
 If a collection is not available, follow the instruction in the Save a Life Card or MI EnviroMINUTE YouTube video.
 Learn more about drug disposal at Michigan.gov/EGLEDrugDisposal